b-lukaszuk/BS_wJ_eng/contents/regex.md

 means match a digit (`[0-9]`) followed by a digit (`[0-9]`), followed by a digit (`[0-9]`), followed by a digit (`[0-9]`) (exactly 4 digits in a row).

-Interestingly, we could save us some typing by using other meta-characters for this problem, i.e.
+Interestingly, we could save ourselves even more typing by using other meta-characters for this problem, i.e.

 ```jl
 s = """